Committees and Boards

 Municipal Subdivision and Development Authority

-Membership: two (2) members of Council, the Chief Administrative Officer, and the Development Officer
+Membership: two (2) members of Council, the Chief Administrative Officer, Development Officer and Member-at-Large

 Purpose: To make decisions for subdivision and development approval in accordance with provincial land-use policies, subdivision and development regulations, and local land use bylaw and statutory plans.